-At the start of my fitness journey, many years ago, I was immediately drawn to the rowing machine at my local gym.
+When I started exercising for the first time many years ago, I was immediately drawn to the rowing machine at my local gym.
 It seemed like a simple way to get a comprehensive workout.
-However, I soon realized that using it effectively was not as straightforward as I had thought.
+I soon realized that using it effectively was not as straightforward as I had thought.

 My first few tries were clumsy and filled with doubt.
 I kept wondering if I was doing it right or if I could be getting more from my workouts.
 Watching others use the machine with such ease made me feel a bit out of place.
 But I was determined to master it.